Preetpreet0786/ELK-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml  file to to /etc/ansible/roles/files/
-- Update the host_____ file to include...
-- Run the playbook, and navigate to  navigate to http://[Public IP of ELK server VM 104.43.13.170:5601/app/kibana to check that the installation worked as expected. to check that the installation worked as expected.
+- Update the host file to include  Elk-Server ip address -Run the playbook, and navigate to  navigate to http://[Public IP of ELK server VM 104.43.13.170:5601/app/kibana to check that the installation worked as expected.  to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:_
 Which file is the playbook?
 Where do you copy it?